-Our newest event, the Ethics Bowl competition, is an event that combines elements of debate, discussion, and impromptu speaking.
-The sponsors of the event, the Association for Professional and Practical Ethics, provide this summary of a contest that has both competitive and collaborative elements:
+The Ethics Bowl competition is an event that combines elements of debate, discussion, and impromptu speaking along with the very real challenge of sharing the speaking time with three or four teammates.
+The sponsors of Ethics Bowl, the Association for Professional and Practical Ethics, provide this summary of a contest that has both competitive and collaborative elements:

 “The Intercollegiate Ethics Bowl (IEB) is a team competition that combines the excitement and fun of a competitive tournament with an innovative approach to education in practical and professional ethics for undergraduate students.
 Recognized widely by educators, the IEB has received special commendation for excellence and innovation from the American Philosophical Association, and received the 2006 American Philosophical Association/Philosophy Documentation Center’s 2006 prize for Excellence and Innovation in Philosophy Programs.
 The format, rules, and procedures of the IEB all have been developed to model widely acknowledged best methods of reasoning in practical and professional ethics.